 Love Anchor is on the way to Tanah Lot and is a cute shopping village with a market area with vendors and some other shops.

-Canguu Is also a popular surfing village in case you want to hit the beach.
+Canggu is also a popular surfing village in case you want to hit the beach.
 Most of the restaurants surrounding Lover Anchor are healthy eateries.
 We indulged in burgers and brownies without the guilt!
 You can enjoy some of the most delicious healthy food in Canguu!

 Finish the evening at Tanah Lot!
-Make sure to wear the right shoes because you can walk to the temple which means getting your feet wet.
-There is a small section of the temple that you can enter and be blessed by Holy Water.
+Make sure to wear the right shoes because you can walk to the temple, which means getting your feet wet.
+There is a small section of the temple that you can enter and be blessed by holy water.
 We enjoyed a sunset before heading back.
-If you stay a little later they also perform the Kecak dance here!

 Day 3: Take a Beach Trip to Jimbaran Cliffs

-Jimbaran is about an hour from Ubud, but is one of the most popular places because of the unparalleled sunset and romantic seafood dinners!
+Jimbaran is about an hour from Ubud but is one of the most popular places because of the unparalleled sunset and romantic seafood dinners!

-Jimbaran is a popular beach and it’s worth spending the rest of the afternoon relaxing on the beach.
-Right before the sunset the restaurants start bringing their tables up front.
+Jimbaran is a popular beach, and it’s worth spending the rest of the afternoon relaxing on the beach.
+Right before the sunset, the restaurants start bringing their tables up front.
 We made sure to grab a seat up front so we had views of the water.
-You can feast on a Seafood meal and drinks for 2 for less than $50.

 Related Posts: DIY Bali Floating Breakfast Tray